huggingface/blog/community-datasets.md

 # Data is better together: Enabling communities to collectively build better datasets together using Argilla and Hugging Face Spaces

-Argilla and Hugging Face [launched](https://huggingface.co/posts/dvilasuero/680660181190026) `Data is Better Together`, an experiment to collectively build a preference dataset of prompt rankings.
-In a few days, we've had:
+Recently, Argilla and Hugging Face [launched](https://huggingface.co/posts/dvilasuero/680660181190026) `Data is Better Together`, an experiment to collectively build a preference dataset of prompt rankings.
+In a few days, we had:

 - 350 community contributors labeling data
 - Over 11,000 prompt ratings